-HAL, or High Availability L2TP, is a new feature that was added in teh factory release version 1.54, and was available in later alpha and beta version of 1.53.
+HAL, or High Availability L2TP, is a new feature that was added in the factory release version 1.54.
 The feature gives extra resilience and near zero packetloss when you have multiple L2TP tunnels between sites by duplicating and de-duplicating packets over multiple L2TP tunnels between FireBricks.

 This page is still under construction, but will serve as a good starting point to understanding the High-availability L2TP features of FireBrick.
 Send feedback and support requests to email@example.com.

 Bonding of multiple internet connections has been a feature of FireBrick ever since the first model.
 You have many ways to bond traffic - whether that is per-packet bonding of multiple PPP links, or load balancing with NAT, FireBrick give you the flexibility to use the bandwidth that multiple internet connections give you.
 With the new HAL feature, you can use multiple L2TP tunnels between FireBricks in a similar way to RAID 1 with multiple hard drives.